 Elements of DBT

-- DBT skills training: behaviour skills are taught and practiced
+- DBT skills training: behavioral skills are taught and practiced

 - Individual DBT therapy: focuses on strengthening the motivation of the client to apply the skills in daily life.